graphql/graphql-spec/spec/Section 3 -- Type System.md

 A field of an Object type may be a Scalar, Enum, another Object type, an Interface, a Union or a Tagged type.
-Additionally, it may be any wrapping type whose underlying base type is one of those five.
+Additionally, it may be any wrapping type whose underlying base type is one of those six.

 For example, the `Person` type might include a `relationship`: